 - Read Christoph Janz’ blog and set up a KPI Dashboard similar to his template.

-Analyzing data vs. asking questions
+Analyzing data vs. asking questions for SaaS Startups

 Regularly question the significance of your tracked data with regards to your business aims.
 In your early days, you might not have enough data to really learn what’s working and what’s not.
 Sometimes you will see nice numbers (“+50% visits!”) – Start asking yourself: “Why?” and “What has happened?”.
 These simple questions are a good start to actually learn from your data.